 The 29-year old architect gravitates towards overlapping cutting-edge technology with traditional building knowledge.
 “Rural India harbours centuries-old traditional crafts and techniques.
 I documented these techniques with the proposal that the community centre should imbibe the same.
 This will create a sense of belonging for the locals.
 We are therefore devising models where the locals can partake in the building process.”

 Often these projects transpire at the cost of architects not making profits.
 The common belief is that social work should be charitable.
 But, in an ideal world, perhaps philanthropy should also be profitable and lucrative.
 Ronak holds the need for the government, foundations and NGOs which focus on improving the built-environment quality to work with architects as equal stakeholders.
 “It is wishful thinking to have the Government of India develop a ministry that works for the betterment of the built environment quality for its tax paying citizens!”

-Talking about future trajectories for his young practice, he explains, “We have started to move to a model where a single window team of architects, designers, engineers, carpenters, masons, etc. will work in tandem from the first day of conceptualization of a project.”
-He is inspired by Bijoy Jain (Studio Mumbai) who has a similar model of working.
-He sums up saying, “I strongly believe that good architecture can never be produced just by being on the drafting board; it is high time that we too get our hands dirty!”
+Talking about future trajectories for his young practice, he therefore explains, “We have started to move to a model where a single window team of architects, designers, engineers, carpenters, masons, etc. will work in tandem from the first day of conceptualization of a project.”
+He takes inspiration from Bijoy Jain (Studio Mumbai) who has a similar model of working.
+He thus sums up saying, “I strongly believe that good architecture can never be produced just by being on the drafting board; it is high time that we too get our hands dirty!”